This post provides inspirations how to wear your floral skirt in different ways.

 Style a floral skirt for Casual Friday

 A while ago, I wrote a post about how I made this skirt from a shirt.
 See the post at the link, in case you missed it.
 For that post, I styled it with a purple blouse for the office.
 On Casual Friday, I paired it with a blush pink utility jacket.
 Blush pink and olive shades colors look always great together.
+Olive also looks great with red or burgundy.
+Olive is the new black, because it is as versatile, but easier to pull off as black.

 Wear a biker coat instead of a blazer